jdevfullstack-tutorials/code-testing/README.md

 of it.
 But there came a time,
 it was recognized as a separate process.

-And of course, the computer science field has been continuously being developed, testing now is a very sophisticated one: there are technologies just for testing alone.
+And of course, the software development has been continuously evolving, testing now is a very sophisticated one: there are technologies just for testing alone.